Artik: History

 In 1501, most of the Eastern Armenian territories including Yerevan and Shirak were conquered by the emerging Safavid dynasty of Iran.
 Under the Iranian rule, Artik has gradually declined as an urban centre, within the Erivan Governorate.

 In June 1804, the Russian Empire took control of the region of Shirak at the beginning of the Russo-Persian War of 1804–1813.
 Artik became officially part of the Russian Empire at the Treaty of Gulistan signed on 1 January 1813.
-Many Armenian families from Kars and Karin were resettled in Artik in 1829-30.
+Many Armenian families from Kars and Karin were resettled in Artik in 1829–30.
 In 1840, Artik became part of the newly-formed Alexandropol Uyezd, which -in its turn- became part of the Erivan Governorate later in 1849.

-After World War I, Artik was included within the borders of the newly-founded Republic of Armenia, who enjoyed a short-lived independence from May 1918 until December 1920, when it fell to the invading Soviet Red Army.
+After World War I, Artik was included within the borders of the newly founded Republic of Armenia, who enjoyed a short-lived independence from May 1918 until December 1920, when it fell to the invading Soviet Red Army.

 The Soviets opened the first tufa production combine in Artik known as "Artik-Tuf" in 1928.
 In 1930, the Artik raion of Soviet Armenia was formed with the village of Artik became its regional centre.
 In 1939, Artik became an urban-type settlement.
-Soon after in 1945, it was given the status of a town.
+Soon after, in 1945, it was given the status of a town.
 The first major urban plan of Artik was adopted in 1948 (later revised by architect A. Mirijanyan in 1965).
 With the gradual development of the town as an industrial hub, Artik has become a city of republican subordination within the Armenian Soviet Socialist Republic in 1963.

 Between 1959 and 1965, the town witnessed a swift economic growth with the foundation of the Artik Factory for Vacuum Stoves, the Tufa-Blocks Factory and the Artik branch of "Arshaluys" textile factory.
 Many other industrial firms were also opened during the 1970s.

 Following the dissolution of the Soviet Union in 1991, Artik became a town within the newly-formed Shirak Province as per the administrative reforms of 1995 of independent Armenia.

 After the independence, Artik has gradually lost its importance as an industrial hub, as many of the industrial firms of the Soviet days were either forced to shut down or to operate with a minimal output.

 Geography

-Artik is situated at the northwestern foot of Mount Aragats within the Shirak Plain, at a height of 1,859 meters above sea level, at a 27 km road distance southeast of the provincial centre Gyumri.
+Artik is situated at the northwestern foot of Mount Aragats within the Shirak Plain, at a height of 1,859 metres above sea level, at a 27 km road distance southeast of the provincial centre Gyumri.
 The capital Yerevan is located at a 67 km road distance southeast of Artik.

-Two rivers; Artikjur and Gomshadzor enter the town of Artik from the southeast, passing through the centre towards the northwest of the town, where they join together to form a tributary that flows into Mantash River.
+Two rivers; Artikjur and Gomshadzor enter the town of Artik from the southeast, passing through the centre towards the northwest of the town, where they join to form a tributary that flows into Mantash River.

 Artik is mainly surrounded with dry steppes, having a humid continental climate, characterized with mildly cool summers and extremely cold and snowy winters.